GustavoCassel/MonetaryMonthlyControl/README.md

 * I want to become a programmer, then I have to start building my own apps.
 * I need a way to control my financial situation.

-That's the story of the origin of this app. :D

 ## Built With

 Here's a list of major frameworks/libraries used to create this project.